Infinite-dimensional symplectic non-squeezing using non-standard analysis: Nearstandard -holomorphic spheres are smooth

 Since the supremum norm of $Tu$ as well as the area of ${^*S}^2$ are limited, it follows by transfer that the $(1,p)$-norm of $u$ is a limited number.
-Here and below all norms are understood in the non-standard sense.
+Note that here and below all norms are understood in the non-standard sense; the only thing that we need in our proof is that every result about them which hold in the standard finite-dimensional case also hold in the non-standard model by the transfer principle.
 As in the proof of (\cite{MDSa}, theorem B.4.1) get from the elliptic estimates that also the $(k,p)$-norm of $u$ is limited for every standard natural number $k$.
-For the induction step observe that the composition $\tilde{J}^{\IF}\circ u$ has a limited $(k-1,p)$-norm if this holds for $u$ and for every standard $\ell$ the $\ell$.th derivative of $\tilde{J}^{\IF}$ has a limited supremum norm on the image of $u$. \\
+For the induction step observe that the composition $\tilde{J}^{\IF}\circ u$ has a limited $(k-1,p)$-norm if this holds for $u$ and for every standard $\ell$ the $\ell$.th derivative of $\tilde{J}^{\IF}$ has a limited supremum norm on the image of $u$.
 In order to ensure the latter, it simply suffices to use corollary \ref{almost-complex}, together with the fact the supremum norm of the $\ell$.th derivative of $\tilde{J}^{\IH}$ on the image of $u$ is finite in the standard and hence limited in the non-standard sense.
 Here we use that we already know that $^{\circ}u$ is continuous and hence the image of $^{\circ}u$ is compact (in the standard sense). \\

 Finally, after transferring the Sobolev embedding theorem, we get that the supremum norm of the $\ell$.th derivative of $u$ is limited for every standard natural number $\ell$.
-In the same way as the limitedness of the first derivative of $u$ was used to prove continuity of $^{\circ}u$, the latter result proves that $^{\circ}u$ is $\ell$-times continuously differentiable for all standard $\ell\in\IN$, i.e., smooth in the standard sense. \\
+In the same way as the limitedness of the $C^1$-norm could be used to prove the continuity of ${^{\circ}u}$, we can show that the limitedness of the $C^{\ell}$-norms in the non-standard sense for all standard $\ell\in\IN$ can be used to prove that $^{\circ}u$ is smooth in the standard sense. \\

+Since we have already shown that ${^{\circ}f}$ is continuous in the standard sense, as the next step we now prove that it is differentiable.
+For this we observe that, by the same arguments as used for $f$, its first derivative $f':[0,r)\to\IF$ is Lipschitz with limited Lipschitz constant given by ${^*\|f\|_{C^2}}$.
+For the difference quotient used to establish the Lipschitz continuity, this can be used to prove that using that $w\in{^*[x,y]}$.
+It follows that for every standard $\eps>0$ there exists a standard $\delta=\eps/c_2>0$ with $c_2=\max\{{^{\circ}({^*\|f\|_{C^2}})},1\}$ with the property that Now using that the near-standardness of $f$ implies that the above difference quotient is near-standard with standard part given by it follows that But this proves that ${^{\circ}f}$ is differentiable at $x\in[0,r)$ in the standard sense with derivative given by the standard part of $f'(x)$; in particular, we see a posteriori that $f'$ has to be near-standard itself. \\

+On the other hand, after replacing $f$ by $f'$ and employing the limitedness of ${^*\|f'\|_{C^2}}\leq{^*\|f\|_{C^3}}$, one can successively prove that ${^{\circ}f}$ is infinitely often differentiable, that is, smooth in the standard sense.
+Furthermore observe that the latter also proves that the standard derivatives are obtained from the non-standard derivatives by simply taking their standard part. \\

 Finally, in order to see that the $\tilde{J}^{\IF}$-holomorphicity of $u$ implies that ${^{\circ}u}: S^2\to S^2\times \IH/\IC$ satisfies it just suffices to use corollary \ref{almost-complex}, i.e., the fact that on $S^2\times \IH/\IC\subset {^*S}^2\times \IF/{^*\IC}$ the *-finite-dimensional almost complex structure $\tilde{J}^{\IF}$ agrees with the infinite-dimensional almost complex structure $\tilde{J}^{\IH}$.
 Indeed the latter holds up to an infinitesimal error, but this however becomes invisible after taking the standard part map.